rameshwrmaharnor/Enterprise-Gadget-Store-Data-Warehouse/README.md

 - Data Warehousing

 ### GitHub
 https://github.com/rameshwrmaharnor

----

-# 📄 License

-This project is licensed under the **MIT License**.

-See the `LICENSE` file for more information.

----

 # 🙏 Acknowledgements

-Special thanks to:
+Special thanks to the open-source community and the creators of:

-- Open Source Community
-- Python Community
+- Python
+- Pandas
+- SQLAlchemy
 - MySQL
-- Power BI
+- Apache Airflow
 - Docker
+- Microsoft Power BI
 - GitHub

----

 ⭐ **If you found this project useful, consider giving it a Star on GitHub!**